Disadvantages of a CMS – Content Management System

 There are so many themes and templates offered by the CMS platforms.
 These are either free or paid.
 Most of the time the one that resonates with your business would be paid.
 Regardless of the cost, even the best of themes will not be a perfect fit and it will need modification to satisfy your business needs.
 After all the hard work, you realize the same theme can be found on multiple websites.
 Therefore, it leads to a loss of individuality which can be frustrating.

 Not every theme developed will use the same combination of programming languages.
-To edit a theme and incorporate changes, it will require expertise.
+To edit a theme and incorporate changes, will require expertise.
 If you are a budding business and decide to hire a person to take care of the website needs, training will be required.
 Training will include everything from the understanding of the interface to adopting the coding style.

 Overdependence on plugins

 CMS is great because you can find a plugin, for any functionality in mind.
 On the flip side, too many plugins slow down the website making it undesirable for visitors.
 Additionally, not all plugins are reputable.
 Thus, you need to make sure it has good reviews and higher ratings.
 Another point to be noted is that not all plugins are followed through by the developers.
-If your plugin is outdated, it will be prone to hackers jeopardizing the integrity of the website.
+If your plugin is outdated, it will be vulnerable to hackers jeopardizing the integrity of the website.